Lifesaving Programs

 Get the Support You’re Looking For

-At Samaritans, we aim to reduce the incidence of suicide, educate the public about suicide prevention, help those who have lost a loved one to suicide, and reduce the stigma.
+At Samaritans, we aim to prevent suicide and support those affected by it.
 To do this, our services emphasize nonjudgmental and compassionate listening.
 We provide a 24/7 Helpline, peer support for people who are grieving a loss to suicide, and suicide prevention workshops.
 Samaritans provides our lifesaving programs throughout Greater Boston and MetroWest Massachusetts.
 Our services are free and confidential.

 Our Services